[?] Subscribe To This Site

 Although they are called Green Turtles, they are not of that color, but so named because of the green-colored cartilage and fat deposits found in their internal organs.

-The Green Turtle is the second largest turtle in Malaysia.
+This specie is the second largest turtle in Malaysia.
 It can reach lengths of one metre and weigh to around 180 kilograms.

 It is said to reach sexual maturity at between 30 and 40 years, and live to around 100 years.